 Meet the founder - being diagnosed.

-After my military service, I became a firefighter and EMT.
-The EMT classes I took taught me the basics about diabetes, but my actual learning came through life’s lessons.
-The doctor who diagnosed me with diabetes told me it was better to have lower blood sugar because of the long-term damage high blood sugar causes to the major organs.
-Diabetes is the leading cause of blindness, amputations, heart attacks, and strokes.
-This scared me but my thought was that life throws curveballs, but I’d rather the curveball come from me rather than someone else.
+He then became a Firefighter/EMT.
+He shares “The EMT classes I took taught me the basics about diabetes, but my actual learning came through life’s lessons.
+The doctor who diagnosed me with diabetes told me it was better to have lower blood sugars because of the long-term damage high blood sugar causes to the major organs.
+Diabetes is the leading cause of blindness, amputations, heart attacks, and strokes.”

-Glucose Revival is born.
+Thrive Glucose is born.

 Why we exist.

-Just imagine, diabetics not having to worry about running, biking, swimming, camping, hiking, skiing and most of all LIVING, living without the worry of how to take care of the next low blood sugar.
+Just imagine, not having to worry about running, biking, swimming, camping, dancing, hiking, skiing and most of all LIVING, living without the worry of how to take care of the next low blood sugar.